sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 - Instead, a circle should be co-responsible for its area of management, across all functions, including coming up with laws and regulations, making plans and executing on those plans, arbitrating over disputes, policing, educating, etc.

 ## Principles about various government aspects

+### Systemic and cross-cutting approach

+- Circles organise the government in terms of jurisdiction and level of focus.
+- Each circle is headed by a single person.
+- Within a circle there's no division of responsibility for various aspects like healthcare, education, infrastructure, etc.
+- Desired outcomes inform the design of vertical aspects e.g. wanting to distribute clean and safe drinkable water informs how water production, large-scale distribution, and endpoint distribution are designed overall.
+- Desired outcomes inform the design of horizontal aspects e.g. wanting to prevent crime informs how education, healthcare, entertainment, infrastructure, policing, and justice work.
+- Systems are design to prevent problems from manifesting in the first place, rather than to accept them and fight them.
+- Systems are still equipped to deal with problems, but high levels of undesired outcomes are highly undesired, even when kept under control.
+    - As an example, a government in need of many prisons is doing things wrong.

+### High-level goals

+The government aims at fully meeting the needs of its people and its Country.
+This includes:

+- People should know how the world works, what's happening, and what happened.
+- Everybody should have access to the essential resources they need: housing, food, water, energy, information, TODO ---

 ### Classification of products and resources